Fluvidona anodonta

-Fluvidona anodonta or more commonly known as the North Pine River freshwater snail is a species of minute freshwater snail that is endemic to Australia.
+Fluvidona anodonta, more commonly known as the North Pine River freshwater snail, is a species of small freshwater snail that is endemic to Australia.
 Originally discovered in 1892 by Hedley & Musson, the snail is highly elusive and only has been sighted four times since its discovery.
 The snail is 2 mm long and 1 mm wide with the shell colouring being of a yellow-whiteish shade.
-Fluvidona anodonta resides within the Moreton Bay Region, specifically in four river systems within the D'Aguilar National Park, Queensland.
+Fluvidona anodonta resides within the City of Moreton Bay, specifically in four river systems within the D'Aguilar National Park, Queensland.
 The four river systems are the South Pine River headwaters, the North Pine River headwaters, Kobble Creek and Low Branch Creek.
 The snail is found under deeply submerged rocks within permanent freshwater systems.

-Fluvidona anodonta’s habitat has multiple human imposed threats including habitat fragmentation, road water runoff unbalancing the natural ecosystem and horses disturbing the underwater ecosystem.
+Fluvidona anodonta's habitat has multiple human imposed threats including habitat fragmentation, road water runoff unbalancing the natural ecosystem and horses disturbing the underwater ecosystem.
 In 2011 the International Union for Conservation of Nature listed Fluvidona anodonta as a vulnerable species.
 There are currently no species specific conservation measures, however general recommendations for the protection of organisms living in similar environments have been made.
 These include habitat monitoring for increased pollution levels as well as surveying the current distribution and populations of the snail.

 Discovery

 Originally named Pupa anodonta, the Fluvidona anodonta snail was discovered by Hedley & Musson in 1892 in the North Pine River system in Australia.
-Fluvidona anodonta was titled its common name, the “North Pine River Freshwater Snail” in 1996 in response to its nativity to the Moreton Bay Region.
+Fluvidona anodonta was titled its common name, the "North Pine River Freshwater Snail" in 1996 in response to its connection with the North Pine River system.
 The snail is elusive and there is very little available information available.
 In the 1980s, the Australian Museum undertook several scientific sampling tours to Southeast Queensland to find the snail.
 However the tours only resulted in a single broken shell.
 Since then, scientists have only seen the snail four times, one of those times being when samples were sent to the Australian Museum during a Council stream and health biodiversity assessment.

 Shape

 The North Pine River freshwater snail is a minute freshwater snail with a length of 2mm, measured from the bottom of the opening to the tip of the spire and has a width of 1 mm.
 The shell consists of 4 dextral whorls, meaning the whorls turn to the right.
 The connecting seam between each whorl is indented with the last and largest whorl constitutes two-thirds of the total length of the shell.
 The shell shape is pupiform, meaning the tip is rounded off and the shell overall has an ovular shape.
 The rim of the shell opening is slightly thickened compared to the rest of the shell.
-The shell’s colouring takes a light yellow-whiteish form.
+The shell's colouring takes a light yellow-whiteish form.
 The shell has fibrous striae markings that run length ways along the shell.